melanotan ii mastery course

 the molecule makes more sense when you start with the research program that produced it.

-in the early 1990s, Victor Hruby and Mac Hadley at the University of Arizona synthesized Melanotan II as a shorter, more potent analogue of alpha-melanocyte-stimulating hormone (alpha-MSH). the original research goal was developing a sunless tanning agent that could reduce UV exposure and skin cancer risk.
+In the early 1990s, Victor Hruby (chemistry) and Mac Hadley (anatomy/physiology) at the University of Arizona synthesized Melanotan II as a shorter, more potent analogue of α-melanocyte-stimulating hormone (α-MSH).
+Their collaboration extended work begun in 1980 with the linear analogue NDP-MSH, which was ~26 times more potent than native α-MSH and had ultralong biological activity (Sawyer et al., 1980).

-naming context: "Melanotan II" is a research-era label that stuck. unlike Melanotan I, which gained the INN afamelanotide and brand name SCENESSE, MT-II never advanced through the regulatory naming pipeline because it never entered formal clinical development for marketing authorization.
+naming context: "Melanotan II" is a research-era label that stuck.
+Unlike Melanotan I, which gained the INN afamelanotide and brand name SCENESSE, MT-II never advanced through the regulatory naming pipeline because it never entered formal clinical development for marketing authorization.

 a non-selective melanocortin agonist